 But why choose?
 We’ve found a happy medium.

 With the rich flavors of our favorite milkshakes, a touch of protein, and a whole lot of nutrients, these protein shakes will satisfy your sweet tooth and nourish your body—making the healthy choice the easy one.
 Bottoms up!

 Sadly this shake doesn’t fill the room with a seductive scent of fresh-baked apple pie, but it does have all the same flavors—with caramel to boot.
-Sweetened with stevia, pumpkin spice, applesauce, and butterscotch pudding mix, you won’t even miss the pie’s doughy exterior.
-And hey, if you really miss that smell, treat yourself to a scented candle.
+Since it's sweetened with stevia, pumpkin spice, applesauce, and butterscotch pudding mix, you won’t even miss the pie’s doughy exterior.
+But hey, if you really miss that smell, treat yourself to a scented candle.

 Whether you like Oreos solo, dipped in milk, or smothered with peanut butter, this recipe will make you ditch the cookie and head to the blender instead.
 Made with real cookies (repeat: real cookies), fat-free cottage cheese, skim milk, and a few natural sweeteners, it’ll be tough to stop at just one serving.
 But that’s a-OK, because this smoothie is actually pretty healthy.

 This shake is the real deal.
 While healthy and cake batter are two words that don’t seem to belong in the same sentence, they're joined together here with one secret ingredient: butter extract.
 Mixed with almond butter, cocoa powder, cottage cheese, and chocolate protein powder, this smoothie is a piece of cake to make.
 Bonus: It tastes like one too.